 Another benefit of the duplicate check is that it can be easily stored.
 Each duplicate check stays neatly bound in your checkbook.

-Before you begin to balance your checking account, make sure you gather together the three elements of checking account balancing (your checkbook register, your checking account statement and your duplicate checks), your previous month's statement, and any deposit or withdrawal receipts (including ATM/Debit transactions) you've collected during the statement period.
+Before you begin to balance your account/s, make sure you gather together the three elements of account/s balancing (your checkbook register, your checking account statement and your duplicate checks), your previous month's statement, and any deposit or withdrawal receipts (including ATM/Debit transactions) you've collected during the statement period.

 First, using your previous month's statement, verify that all checks shown as outstanding did actually clear on your current statement.
 If not, record them as outstanding again.
 Then, verify that all outstanding deposits not shown on your previous month's statement were credited to your current statement.

-Next, using your current statement as a guide, compare it with your register to identify any debits (service charges, ATM withdrawals, etc.) or credits (deposits) to your account that have not been recorded in your register.
-An easy way to do this is to place a check mark in the appropriate column of your checkbook register after you verify that a debit or credit has cleared your account.
+Next, using your current statement as a guide, compare it with your register to identify any debits (service charges, ATM withdrawals, etc.) or credits (deposits) to your account/s that have not been recorded in your register.
+An easy way to do this is to place a check mark in the appropriate column of your checkbook register after you verify that a debit or credit has cleared your account/s.
 After you do this, any blank spaces left in the column should alert you of outstanding debits and credits.
-You will need to know these amounts when you balance your checking account.
+You will need to know these amounts when you balance your account/s.

 Follow the steps outlined in the sample work sheet below.